Jaya-2007/TicTacToe-/README.md

 # Tic Tac Toe (Java – Console)

-A simple **console-based Tic Tac Toe game written in Java.
+A simple console-based Tic Tac Toe game written in Java.
 This project is designed for beginners to understand basic Java concepts like arrays, loops, conditions, and methods.

----

 ##  Features